halfhorst/yac8/README.md

 # Yet Another CHIP-8 Virtual Machine and Interpreter.

-CHIP-8 both a simple interpreted programming language and a specification for a virtual machine.
+CHIP-8 is both a simple interpreted programming language and a specification for a virtual machine.
 It's also a good place to start experimenting with emulation.